emilsViksnins/Practical_Project/readme.md

        3. Add the Foreign Key constraint back.

 ## Features
-- Categories for organizing expenses(e.g., food, utilities,).
+- Categories for expenditure classification, including but not limited to food, utilities, etc.
-- Data storage in a MySQL database.
+- Integration with a MySQL database for robust data retention.
-- Viewing and editing of expense records.
+- Functionalities for reviewing and modifying expense records.
-**NOTE** Since this is personal practicing project, passwords are being stored in plaintext in a database.
+**NOTE** This project serves as a prototype for educational purposes.
+As such, it currently retains passwords in plaintext within the database.
-  Instead, in the real time project, they should be hashed (and ideally salted) before being stored.
+For a full-fledged deployment, it's imperative to implement password hashing, complemented with salting, to ensure data security.
 ## Screenshots

 <img width="698" alt="Screenshot 2023-09-21 at 15 35 31" src="https://github.com/emilsViksnins/Practical_Project/assets/135007928/880f2196-b7d3-4b71-8e6a-72ec057d8e79">